When you pass away, your estate will be distributed to your heirs in one of two ways:

 What is The Difference Between a Will and a Trust?

-This difference between a will and a trust is that a will must be probated before your assets can be distributed to your beneficiaries.
+The difference between a will and a trust is that a will must be probated in court before your assets can be distributed to your beneficiaries.
 With a trust, the person that you selected to handle those distributions doesn't need to wait to get a court's approval.

 Both a will and a trust will allow you to dictate how your estate will be distributed after you die.
 However, passing your estate through a will, because it must be probated, will cost your estate 2% to 5% of its market value.